LoanDB/loanpy/CONTRIBUTING.md

 1. Use clear and concise commit messages to describe your changes.
 2. Create a separate branch for your changes, and ensure that it is up to date with the main branch.
-3. Maintain a consistent and well-organized project structure.
+3. Maintain a consistent and well-organised project structure.
 4. Update the test files and ensure that tests pass before submitting a contribution.
 5. Include docstrings and inline-comments in your Python scripts, following established conventions.
 6. Update the documentation to reflect your changes, if necessary.